apache/pekko/docs/src/main/paradox/project/migration-guides.md

 It appears that data persisted with "akka-persistence" is usable with "pekko-persistence" and vice versa (@ref:[Persistence](../persistence.md)).

-We currently do not expect that Akka and Pekko nodes will be able to form a @ref:[cluster](../cluster-usage.md).
+We currently do not expect that Akka and Pekko nodes combined will be able to form a @ref:[cluster](../cluster-usage.md).